 - Need for NextGen core of an operator to support roaming with partners that have not yet migrated to the NextGen core.

+In addition, typical interworking scenarios between 5G new RAT and E-URTA will be studied.
+For example:

+- The NextGen core shall be able to support seamless handover and Inter System Mobility between<5G> RAT(s) and E-UTRA.

-Based on the identified migration and roaming scenarios the need for interworking solutions between the NextGen core network and EPC will be determined and related solutions will be discussed.
-If a need for interworking is identified, the required level of interworking will also be analysed (e.g. whether seamless interworking needs to be supported during intersystem change, i.e. whether service disruption is acceptable or not when there is an intersystem change).
+Based on the identified migration interworking and roaming scenarios during the study, related solutions will be discussed.

 ***** End of Changes *****